bzed/bzed-dehydrated/README.md

 Let’s Encrypt is a trademark of the Internet Security Research Group.
 All rights reserved.

+### Deprecation of bzed-letsencrypt
+With the release of **bzed-dehydrated** my old module *bzed-letsencrypt* will be depricated.
+Renaming the module to avoid trademark related troubles is one of the reasons for a new module, the other is that I did not want to break the API for all users of the old module.
+If there is enough interest I'll change bzed-letsencrypt to become a wrapper around the new module, but with all the new features and options I don't think that makes much sense.
+So I'm sorry for the extra trouble of migrating an existing installation (to make it easier, see below), but I hope that the extra amount of flexibility and less hacks in the code make it worth to migrate.

 ## Setup

 ### What dehydrated affects